gmullerb/react-reducer-provider/docs/tagged-consumption-hoc.md

 *returns*:

-* Enhanced Component Class with the indicated property, which holds a tuple containing a Map of `states` as first element, and a Map of `dispatchers` as second element.
+* Enhanced Component Class with the indicated property, which holds a function `get` to obtain the any provider value.

 Accessing Specific Tagged Reducer/Mapper: